particle-iot/docs/src/content/reference/device-os/firmware.md

 - All GPIO pins (`A0`..`A7`, {{#if electron}}`B0`..`B5`, `C0`..`C5`, {{/if}}`D0`..`D7`, `DAC`, `WKP`, `RX`, `TX`) can be used as long they are not used otherwise (e.g. as `Serial1` `RX`/`TX`).
 - On the Photon, Electron, and E Series, all GPIO pins **except** A3 and A6 are 5V tolerant.
 However you must not use `INPUT_PULLUP` or `INPUT_PULLDOWN` with 5V inputs.
 - On the P1, all GPIO pins **except** A3, A6, D0 and D1 are 5V tolerant.
 However you must not use `INPUT_PULLUP` or `INPUT_PULLDOWN` with 5V inputs.
-- On the P1 there are 2.1K hardware pull-up resistors to 3V3 on D0 and D1.
+- On the P1 there are 2.1K hardware pull-up resistors to 3V3 on D0 and D1 and are not 5V tolerant.
 {{note op="end"}}

 {{#if has-nrf52}}